stackbit/sourcebit-target-next/README.md

       ```

       Use `sourcebitDataClient.getStaticPaths()` to get the static paths of
       pages and return them from `getStaticPaths`.
-Note: `sourcebitDataClient.getStaticPaths()`
+Note that `sourcebitDataClient.getStaticPaths()`
-      return paths for all pages, therefore you will need to filter them to
+      returns paths for all pages, therefore you will need to filter them to
-      return only these that are supported by dynamic route of the given page.
+      return only those that are supported by the dynamic route of the given page.

       For example, if you have two pages with dynamic routes, each will have to
       filter its own static paths: